Kalighat painting: Jamini Roy and the Kalighat School

-Kalighat Paintings in Museum Collections
+Kalighat paintings in museum collections

 This process of collecting Kalighat paintings for museums began in the early 20th century when these Kalighat pats were elevated to the status of “art” validated by a certain Modernist perspective, which was attracted to the school's economy of representation, bold lines, and brevity of style.
-Interestingly, this upgradation of the status occurred at the same time as the living traditions of these paintings declined during the 1930s.
-Furthermore, the European scholars who would eventually become the early curators of South Asian art, saw Kalighat paintings as having the potential to be included in museum collections such as those in British Museum, and elsewhere.
+Interestingly, this upgrade in its status occurred as the living traditions of these paintings declined during the 1930s.
+Furthermore, the European scholars who eventually became the early curators of South Asian art saw Kalighat paintings as having the potential to be included in museum collections such as those in British Museum, and elsewhere.
 Stella Kramrisch has defended the inclusion of these paintings in the Philadelphia Museum’s collection, in her exhibition Unknown India, by drawing successful parallels between Kalighat and major modernist painters.
 She states:

 “Kalighat paintings…and brush drawings are monumental in their presentation on an otherwise mostly blank page.
 Preceding the work of Matisse, some of the brush drawings prefigure it.
 Out of Indian tradition and impressions of Western painting, the “bazaar” painters, descendants of low-caste and hereditary craftsmen, created forms as valid as, and akin to, some of the later work by leading artists in the West.”

-This gradual transformation from their previous role of “bazaar paintings”, sold as souvenirs in the markets to tourists and pilgrims, to ethnographic collections in museums, marked the Kalighat paintings’ entrance into the ‘domain of art’ which by the middle of the 19th Century was defined as a creative, pure and spontaneous sphere marked by polished sensibility and expressive “genius”.
+This gradual transformation from their previous role of “bazaar paintings”, sold as souvenirs in the markets to tourists and pilgrims, to ethnographic collections in museums, marked the Kalighat paintings’ entrance into the ‘domain of art’ which by the middle of the 19th century was defined as a creative, pure and spontaneous sphere marked by polished sensibility and expressive “genius”.
 Anthropologist Igor Kopytoff describes this transformation of the objects’ cultural biography as “usinguiarization”, and such art done by groups, he states, “bears the stamp of collective approval, channels the individual drive for singularization, and takes on the weight of cultural sacredness”.

-Several museums around the world, and in the country, have Kalighat paintings in their collections.
-While the Victoria and Albert Museum has the single largest collection, the Bodleian Library in Oxford features 110 Kalighat paintings.
-The India Office Library, which is now under the British Library, has 17 paintings, while the 25 paintings are in the National Museum of Wales in Cardiff, while in Prague the Naprstek Museum contains 26 art pieces, and the Pushkin Museum of Graphic Arts, in Moscow, has 62 pats, and the University of Pennsylvania Museum, Philadelphia has 57 artworks.
+Several museums around the world have Kalighat paintings in their collections.
+The Victoria and Albert Museum has the single largest collection, and the Bodleian Library in Oxford features 110 Kalighat paintings.
+The India Office Library, which is now under the British Library, has 17 paintings, while 25 paintings are in the National Museum of Wales in Cardiff, while in Prague the Naprstek Museum holds 26 pieces, the Pushkin Museum in Moscow has 62 pats, and the University of Pennsylvania Museum, Philadelphia has 57 artworks.

-In India, the Indian Museum in Kolkata has 40 paintings in its collection, the Victoria Memorial Hall in Kolkata houses 24 pieces, while the Gurusaday Museum prides itself on featuring more than 70 paintings and drawings.
-Also, the Birla Academy of Art and Culture, the Ashutosh Museum, Shantiniketan's Kala Bhavana are home to important collections of paintings.
+In India, the Indian Museum in Kolkata has 40 paintings in its collection, and the Victoria Memorial Hall in Kolkata houses 24 pieces, while the Gurusaday Museum features more than 70 paintings and drawings.
+Also, the Birla Academy of Art and Culture, the Ashutosh Museum, and Shantiniketan's Kala Bhavana are home to important collections of paintings.